 Just because you can date doesn’t mean you should introduce this person to your children during a custody dispute.
 Custody issues are much easier to resolve when the parents are able to negotiate their issues and compromise.
 Bringing a new romantic partner around your children is a sensitive issue that could cause your former spouse to become hostile, ending your negotiations.

 When this happens, a judge will have to decide your child custody issues.
 Your legal fees will probably increase, and the whole situation becomes more stressful.
+Contact our child custody lawyers in North Carolina for legal guidance.

 It’s usually a good idea to be cautious about dating and introducing new partners to your children during a custody battle.
 Talk to your family law attorney if you have concerns about how dating will impact your divorce or child custody case.